Content delivery network

 CDNs are a layer in the internet ecosystem.
 Content owners such as media companies and e-commerce vendors pay CDN operators to deliver their content to their end users.
 In turn, a CDN pays Internet service providers (ISPs), carriers, and network operators for hosting its servers in their data centers.

 CDN is an umbrella term spanning different types of content delivery services: video streaming, software downloads, web and mobile content acceleration, licensed/managed CDN, transparent caching, and services to measure CDN performance, load balancing, Multi CDN switching and analytics and cloud intelligence.
 CDN vendors may cross over into other industries like security, DDoS protection and web application firewalls (WAF), and WAN optimization.

-Marking the 25th anniversary of the birth of CDNs, the history of the transformational role that CDNs played in creating the first edge networks that soon led to edge computing, edge security services, edge clouds, and other edge technologies was told in an episode of ACM SIGCOMM's Networking Channel.